Chislevah/Capstone-Customer-Data-Analysis-/README.md

 ```excel
 = AVG(subscription duration)
 ```
 g.
-Total number of basic subscription: This applies to the other subscription types also with slight change to the criteria alone.
+Total number of basic subscription: This applies to the other subscription types too, with slight change made on the criteria alone.
 ```excel
 COUNTIF(subscription type, basic).
 ```